Azure/azure-docs-sdk-java/docs-ref-conceptual/java-sdk-azure-get-started.md

 ## Connect to a SQL database

-This `main` method creates a new SQL database with a firewall rule allowing remote access,  and then connects to it using the SQL Database JBDC driver.
-The code then creates a new table, inserts a single row, and then retrieves the row's values in a separate SELECT query.

 Replace the current main method in `AzureApp.java` with the code below, setting a real value for the `dbPassword` variable.
+This code creates a new SQL database with a firewall rule allowing remote access,  and then connects to it using the SQL Database JBDC driver.

 ```java